PhantomC/react-redux-universal-starter-kit/README.md

 # React Redux Universal Starter Kit

-## About
+## Overview
-A simple Universal Starter Kit using React, Redux and ECMAScript 2015
+A simple Universal Starter Kit using React, Redux and ECMAScript 2015.
+As you can see, there are so many starter kits and boilerplates about React out there.
+But sometimes we've just needed a tool to get thing done quickly and easy to understand!
+If you don't have much time to do some researches about React and its companies, this starter kit is a good start.

 ## Key Features
  - Universal (aka Isomorphic)